heavyutils/count-up-stopwatch/README.md

 WELCOME TO COUNT-UP STOPWATCH! -
 This is an extremely simple stopwatch, with military-grade tracking of elapsed time, down to milliseconds.
-There are zero unnecessary interfaces, only clock and, if enabled, timer start delay UI.
-There are no buttons though; you will need to use hotkeys.
+There are zero unnecessary interfaces, only the clock, and, if enabled, timer start delay UI.
+There are no buttons though; you will rely on hotkeys.
 The keys are mapped similar to many game layouts, for compact and easy access.